 Combining Eastern and Western Medicine

-The unique curriculum at NUHS allows students a one-of-a-kind experience in anatomy with full dissection of a human cadaver.
+At National University, oriental medicine is reiforced with science and anatomy.
+Our unique curriculum allows students a one-of-a-kind experience in anatomy with full dissection of a human cadaver.
 The anatomy curriculum encourages the study of the relationship between acupuncture points and the human anatomy.
 In addition to hands-on dissection, NUHS offers The Anatomage Table, today's most technologically advanced digital visualization system for anatomy education.

-Faculty at National University are committed to training students in the treatment methods and philosophies of traditional oriental medicine and all full-time faculty hold a PhD with strong research backgrounds.
+Faculty at National University are international leaders in their field, committed to training students in the treatment methods and philosophies of traditional oriental medicine.
+All full-time faculty in the Acupuncture and Oriental Medicine program hold PhDs with strong research backgrounds.

 Intensive Clinical Training